sharpjug/projects/README.md

 - Building a portfolio website

 Future projects:
+- A graphical sudoku solver, and basic verifier in Python
 - A basic blog page
 - Using Python to create a basic image editor ( Such as increasing the saturation of a photo )
 - Fully designing, and implementing two mobile games that I have in mind